AgateTravel WeLiveToServe

 Travel Highlights: Firework Show & Traditional Festival

-By August, firework displays of various scales are held in many places across the prefecture, including Shirahama Firework Display on 10th, Nachikatsuura Firework Display on 11th, and Shingu Firework Display on 13th.
-The first show, hailed as one of the grandest events in Wakayama, attracts roughly 140,000 viewers each year.
-Besides, you have a chance to enjoy delicious snacks like Takoyaki and fired noodles, and see lots of tourists dressed in colorful kimonos.
+In August, fireworks displays of various scales are held in many places across Wakayama, including Shirahama Fireworks Display on 10th, Nachikatsuura Firework Display on 11th, and Shingu Fireworks Display on 13th.
+The first show, hailed as one of the grandest events in Wakayama, sets off 3,500 fireworks.
+Besides, you have a chance to enjoy delicious snacks like Takoyaki and fired noodles, and see lots of tourists dressed in colorful kimonos during these events.

 Practical Information for Wakayama Trip in August

-1. In August, right in the summer vacation, sees more tourists than usual in Wakayama, especially in the coastal regions, as many local families tend to go to the beaches.
-If you prefer a quieter travel environment, it’s advisable to come here on weekdays.
+1. In August, right the summer vacation, Wakayama sees more tourists than usual, especially in the coastal regions, as many local parents tend to bring their school kids to beaches to have fun.
+If you prefer a quieter travel environment, it’s advisable to come here in less crowded weekdays.

-2. August 13 to 16 is regarded as the Obon vacation, when the traffic is quite heavy, as tens of millions of people return to their homelands by plane, high-speed train and car.
-Meanwhile, hotels are fully booked for a while.
+2. Middle August is regarded as the Obon vacation, one of the longest holidays in Japan, when the traffic is quite heavy, as tens of millions of people return to their homelands by plane, high-speed train and car.
+Meanwhile, hotels can be fully booked for a while.
 So, you’d better avoid this period when setting your travel date.
 If not, book your flights and hotels well in advance.